 The study attributed part of the problem to thick supports between the rear and side windows.
 These structures increase the strength of the vehicle, but create larger blind spots.

 Car companies are now looking for ways to prevent blind spot accidents without sacrificing the occupant's safety.
 Some higher-end new cars feature cameras that help drivers see vehicles in their blind spots.
 However, the best thing is for all drivers to set their mirrors correctly, check their mirrors, and glance over their shoulder before changing lanes.

 Were you injured in an Atlanta traffic accident because another driver didn't see you in his blind spot?
 You may have a Georgia personal injury claim.
 To learn more, schedule a free consultation with Atlanta accident injury attorney Shane Smith.
-To schedule your appointment, contact the Law Offices of Shane Smith at 770-HURT-999.
+To schedule your appointment, contact Shane Smith Law at 770-HURT-999.